Arizona vs. Alabama: Sportsbook promo codes, odds, spread, over/under - December 20

 Arizona vs. Alabama: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 20

-The Arizona Wildcats (8-1) will be attempting to extend a seven-game home winning streak when taking on the Alabama Crimson Tide (6-4) on Wednesday, December 20, 2023 at Footprint Center.
-It airs at 11:00 PM ET on ESPN.
+The Arizona Wildcats (8-1) hope to continue a seven-game home winning stretch when hosting the Alabama Crimson Tide (6-4) on Wednesday, December 20, 2023 at 11:00 PM ET.

-In this article, you can check out the spread and odds across multiple sportsbooks for the Arizona vs. Alabama matchup.
+In this article, you can take a look at the spread and odds across multiple sportsbooks for the Arizona vs. Alabama matchup.

 Arizona vs. Alabama Game Info